mszegedy/plea/story/ch-2.md

 "God*dammit* I hate having eyes again," moaned Artemis.
 "Oh that's horrible.
 Okay, I think I'm adjusting.
 Okay, I'm good.
 I guess we got out of the Gvezdins', uh… area."

-Sofia was struck with the inexplicable urge to softly rub Artemis on the head, like she would a dog or a reindeer.
+Sofia was struck with the inexplicable urge to softly rub Artemis on the head, like she would a dog or a particularly tame reindeer.
 She decided that this would be diplomatically unwise.
 Artemis did not give the impression of someone who liked being touched.

 "So, uh, Alexey… you think you can direct me to the house now?"